Mary Ann Walker, Chartist lecturer

 She recalled then how her “excited state of mind and sympathy with her poor, suffering fellow creatures” had encouraged her to intervene against Mr Cohen, and added that “if she were satisfied that her coming out had the effect of alleviating the trouble of even one poor fellow creature, she would feel herself for life repaid, and would go on in that virtuous course, let the obloquy and the consequences that would attach to her be what they might.”
 Emma Miles then moved and Mrs Watts seconded a vote of thanks.

-Early the following month, she was back in London at the Old Bailey meeting rooms.
+But early the following month, she was back in London at the Old Bailey meeting rooms.
 The following account from the Hereford Journal (8 February, 1843) was most likely lifted from a London paper.
 It is extraordinarily snide, but offers some interesting details.
 Clearly Mary Ann Walker was enjoying her fame.
 The report is worth reproducing in full:

 “A meeting of Chartists took place on Tuesday night at their hall in the Old Bailey.
 Miss Mary Anne Walker was engaged from eight till nine o’clock in exhibiting a bundle of her lithographed portraits, recently taken, and offering them for sale at 6d each.
 She sold two.
 This young lady for full and hour, and for want of any business to transact, kept the Chartists, both male and female, incessantly laughing by her jokes and anecdotes, and playfully remarked, when she found herself so badly seconded in her efforts to keep up their spirits, that were it not for her own individual exertions it would be ‘quite a Quaker’s meeting’.
 Miss Susannah Inge, jealous of the superior attraction of her rival, sat at the table biting her nails with vexation, and now and then darting withering glances at the fair democrat who monopolised all the attention.
 A chairman having been appointed, the minutes were read, and then the members passed a resolution to the effect that a committee be appointed to raise money to pay the delegates for their trouble at the recent conference in Birmingham.
 Miss M.A.Walker was so particularly talkative during the discussion that a chartist begged her, if she possibly could, to hold her tongue until the adjournment of the meeting.
 Miss Susannah Inge, who had hitherto remained silent, now rose and tendered her resignation as secretary of the Female Chartist Association, saying with disdain, that she was quite sick of the business.
 Miss Walker: “That won’t matter for I dare say we shall easily get another.”
 Miss E.M.Miles was nominated, but for some reasons was not elected; and Mrs Wyatt, who was proposed as more matronly, declined, on the ground that she had just given up a secretaryship at another place, and did not wish to enter into public life again.
 The election was postponed.
 Miss Walker then deplored the fact that, notwithstanding all she had done for the cause of Chartism as connected with women, they had go no new proselytes; while many members whom they had before she became notorious, had left them.
 The meeting then broke up.”